 What we’re learning about Hollywood now is exactly the kind of thing that happens everywhere else.
 This isn’t just a Hollywood problem; this is a problem that underpins everything.
 This scandal being exposed is (hopefully) providing the impetus for the cultural shift we need to reveal the kind of sexual predation that happens every day in the lives of women and men everywhere.

 The trolls are trying to wail above all the noise, crying the usual victim-blaming nonsense that has kept us all silent all this time.
 But maybe the Weinstein scandal and the ensuing crumbling of the Hollywood power matrix is just the crack in the shell we needed.

 We’re in a moment where the topic has risen sharply, and change seems possible.
 But I worry it will die away again in the endless ebb of our news cycle.
 Remember Jerry Sandusky?
 Nate Parker?
 Woody Allen?
 Roman Polanski?
 Casey Affleck?
 Bill Cosby?
 Brock Turner?
 Donald f-cking Trump!?!?

 We need to talk about sexual predation, about sexual assault and rape.
 Period.
 We need to believe victims, stop blaming them, and hold predators accountable.
-But most of all, we need to dismantle the systems and the ideologies that created and uphold this environment in the first place.
+But most of all, we need to dismantle the systems and the ideologies that created and continue to uphold this environment in the first place.
 We need to eliminate the internalized sense of entitlement some men feel towards other people’s bodies, and more importantly, the permission given, implicitly or otherwise, to act upon it.

 We have a lot of work to do.
 Let’s get to it.